Ultimate Chatbot Guide: Create chatbots to assist your customers 24/7

-- share articles from your knowledge base, so users could find answers themselves.
+- share articles from your knowledge base, so customers could find answers themselves.

 Chatbot can reduce your response time significantly.
-Your users won’t have to wait long anymore, as chatbot replies within seconds.
+Your customers won’t have to wait long anymore, as chatbot replies within seconds.
 Besides, it can deal with queries 24/7, even when your team is asleep.

 We have an article on the best customer service chatbots, check it out!

 Chatbot can also level up your marketing teamwork.
-Set it up to capture leads, and you’ll collect new contacts even during non-working hours.
+Set it up to capture leads, and you’ll collect new contacts in your database even during non-working hours.
 Chatbots proved to be more effective in it than lead forms we all got used to.

-With a chatbot, you’ll increase overall users’ engagement on the website.
+With a chatbot, you’ll increase overall customers experience on the website.
 Set it up to greet new visitors, and recommend relevant products to those who used your service before.